-what is the probability of getting this Chi-square value or something worse!
+what is the probability of getting this Chi-square value or something worse, assuming this is the correct fit function!

 A fit gave the Chi-square 7.1 with 5 dof.
 The chance of getting this Chi-square or worse is... (reading the pink bottom curve (Ndof = k = 5) at 7.1)...